 In addition to my clinical work, I have considerable research experience, with a PhD in Psychology from the University of Dundee in addition to my Doctorate in Clinical Psychology.

 I’m Lindsay-Jo and one of the Directors here at LINKAT Psychology.
-Having worked in Psychology services in the NHS for over eight years, I have experience of working with individuals with a wide range of presenting difficulties.
+Having worked in Psychology services in the NHS for over twelve years, I have experience of working with individuals with a wide range of presenting difficulties.
 Since qualifying as a Clinical Psychologist, my work has focussed mostly on general adult mental health and those adjusting to living with physical health conditions.
-I also work with children who are experiencing phobias, particularly those that are getting in the way of them managing their dental or physical health.
+I am particularly passionate about supporting people with psychological difficulties to access medical and dental services.

 I mostly work with two main therapies, Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
-My research interests focus on men’s mental health, the psychological consequences of cancer and adjustment to surgery.
+I am also trained in Eye Movement Desensitisation and Reprocessing (EMDR), a trauma therapy.
+My research interests focus on developing trauma informed health services and the assessment of suicide risk in dental services.

 What matters to me most is that our time together brings you more in touch with the things that are important to you; whether that be through therapy, supervision or consultancy.